havelessbemore/munkres/README.md

   "BobJob 1": 9,
   "BobJob 2": 4,
   "BobJob 3": 17,
-  "CharlieJob 1": 11,
-  "CharlieJob 2": 26,
-  "CharlieJob 3": 1,
 };
 const costFn = (worker, job) => {
   // Your cost calculation goes here. return costs[worker + job];
 };

-// Create the cost matrix.
+// Create the 2x3 cost matrix.
 Each cell [y, x] will be
 // the cost of assigning the y-th worker to the x-th job. const costMatrix = createCostMatrix(workers, jobs, costFn);